-The parent company's balance sheet is mainly influenced by shares in affiliated companies amounting to \in 1,097.6 million (prior year: \in 1,105.6 million).
+The parent company's balance sheet is mainly influenced by shares in affiliated companies amounting to epsilon 1,097.6 million (prior year: epsilon 1,105.6 million).

 Disposals of investments resulted from the transfer of shares in the parent company of Versatel GmbH, VictorianFibre Holding & Co.
-S.C.A. (\in 59.6 million) to 1&1 Telecommunication AG and a resulting reclassification to the item shares in affiliated companies.
-There was an opposing effect on shares in affiliated companies from the sale of shares in Sedo Holding AG to United Internet

-Ventures AG amounting to \in 67.6 million.
+S.C.A. (\leqslant 59.6 million) to 1&1 Telecommunication AG and a resulting reclassification to the item shares in affiliated companies.
+There was an opposing effect on shares in affiliated companies from the sale of shares in Sedo Holding AG to United Internet Ventures AG amounting to \leqslant 67.6 million.

-Bank liabilities of United Internet AG rose from $\in 287.0$ million to $\in 343.0$ million in fiscal year 2013, due in particular to the acquisition of Arsys.
-These bank liabilities mainly comprise a revolving syndicated loan, of which $\in 320$ million had been drawn as of the balance sheet date (prior year: $\in 215.0$ million).
+Bank liabilities of United Internet AG rose from \leq 287.0 million to \leq 343.0 million in fiscal year 2013, due in particular to the acquisition of Arsys.
+These bank liabilities mainly comprise a revolving syndicated loan, of which \leq 320 million had been drawn as of the balance sheet date (prior year: \leq 215.0 million).